cnidaire/Master1_Internship/report.md

 ### Raw FASTQ Files

 We first have to import the Raw FASTQ files.
-In most of the cases, we have pair hand sequencing so we have to be careful to associate the reads pairwise.
+In most cases, we have pair hand sequencing so we have to be careful to associate the reads pairwise.

 ### Trim and Filter Reads